 - Review the documentation that comes with the adapter and follow those instructions in addition to the instructions given in this chapter.
-If you need to change the switch or jumper settings on your adapter, follow the instructions that come with the adapter documentation. - Slots 3 through 6 support 5.0 V, 3.3 V, and universal PCI adapters.
-Note: Universal PCI adapters support both 3.3 V and 5.0 V operation. - Slots 1 and 2 support 3.3 V and universal non-hot-swap PCI adapters only. - Your server uses a rotational interrupt technique to configure PCI adapters.
-Because of this technique, you can install a variety of PCI adapters that currently do not support sharing of PCI interrupts. - The system scans PCI slots 1 through 6 to assign system resources; then the system starts (boots) the PCI devices in the following order: processor board devices, slots 1 and 2, and then slots 3 through 6. - The performance of the PCI adapters depends on the types of adapters in your system.
+If you need to change the switch or jumper settings on your adapter, follow the instructions that come with the adapter documentation. - Slots 3 through 6 support 5.0 V and universal PCI adapters. - Note: A Universal PCI adapter supports both 3.3V and 5.0V operation. - Slots 1 and 2 support 3.3 V and universal PCI adapters only. - Your server uses a rotational interrupt technique to configure PCI adapters.
+Because of this technique, you can install a variety of PCI adapters that currently do not support sharing of PCI interrupts. - The system scans PCI slots 1 through 6 to assign system resources; then, the system starts (boots) the PCI devices in the following order: processor board devices, slots 1 and 2, and then slots 3 through 6. - The performance of the PCI adapters depends on the types of adapters in your system. - If you install a RAID adapter, follow the instructions in the RAID adapter documentation for configuring the adapter. - If you install a RAID adapter that comes with a backup battery pack, you must enable the backup battery pack before you can use the RAID adapter.